Master of Philosophy: United States

 Most American universities do not award the Master of Philosophy degree.
-A few institutions, such as Yale University, Columbia University, New York University, George Washington University, Wesleyan University, The New School, and the CUNY Graduate Center, award it under certain circumstances, such as to PhD candidates when they complete their required coursework and qualifying examinations but have not yet completed and defended their doctoral dissertation.
-This formalizes the more colloquial "All But Dissertation" status; as such, defense of a dissertation proposal is sometimes required for conferral.
-Other colleges and universities, such as the College of the Atlantic, the University of Michigan, and the University of Pennsylvania, offer a standalone MPhil as an advanced graduate degree in various fields.
+A few institutions, such as Columbia University, the CUNY Graduate Center, George Washington University, The New School, New York University, Rutgers University–New Brunswick and Yale University, award it to PhD candidates when they complete their required coursework and qualifying examinations but have not yet completed and defended their doctoral dissertation.
+This formalizes the more colloquial "All But Dissertation" (ABD) status; as such, defense of a dissertation proposal is sometimes required for conferral.
+Others such as the University of California system, award the Candidate of Philosophy, which has been described as an equivalent degree.